When “Invest in Yourself” Isn’t the Whole Story

 Then life happened.

-And suddenly, the thing I had overlooked became something I couldn’t access, at least not affordably.
+The thing I had overlooked became the thing I couldn’t access.

 We mandate car insurance.
 We mandate house insurance.